toskumar/blog/micro/aws/machine-learning/FAQ.md

 * __RMSE__ 	The Root Mean Square Error (RMSE) is a metric used to evaluate the predictive performance of regression ML models.

 * __Cut-Off__ Conversion of a numeric prediction score into a 0 or 1 label

+* __Underfitting__ the training data when the model performs poorly on the training data.

+* __Overfitting__ your training data when you see that the model performs well on the training data but does not perform well on the evaluation data.

+* __Retraining Model__ It is a good practice to continuously monitor the incoming data and retrain your model on newer data if you find that the data distribution has deviated significantly from the original training data distribution.
+A simpler strategy is to train the model periodically, for example, daily, weekly, or monthly.

 * __Confusion Matrix__